NSO-developer/nso-gitbook/nokia-srlinux_gnmi/README.md

 - The NED is used together with **NSO 6.7** or newer.
 - The managed device supports **gNMI Telemetry**.

+### Restrictions

+The NSO telemetry feature is designed to assist with provisioning — for example, by receiving automatic notifications when a provisioned configuration becomes active.
+It is generally not intended for high-frequency telemetry data reception.

 ### Background: gNMI Telemetry

 **gNMI (gRPC Network Management Interface)** is a network management protocol developed by the [OpenConfig](https://www.openconfig.net/) working group.
 It uses [gRPC](https://grpc.io/) as the transport layer and Protocol Buffers for message encoding, providing a high-performance, modern alternative to traditional management interfaces like NETCONF and SNMP.